 * These data fields although inputted by the registrar outside of the RDRS, will be transmitted to and collected via the RDRS.

 Logging for IT Security Purposes: The Personal Information from Requestors and Authorized Users will be logged when they submit or access a Request or otherwise use the RDRS, such as server access logs, IP addresses, timestamps and in some cases authentications tokens.

+All Types of Personal Information: All of the foregoing described categories of Personal

+Information may be processed by ICANN for analytics required in relation to the purpose of

+reporting on the usage of the RDRS System and will be pseudonymized or anonymized in this context, if and to the extent required under applicable laws.
+Only anonymized results of such data analytics will be shared with members of the ICANN community and the public as

+described in Section 6 of this RDRS Privacy Policy.

 Use of Personal Information - Purposes and Legal Bases

 ICANN is Processing the Personal Information described in Section 4 of this RDRS Privacy Policy for the purpose of simplifying the process for submitting and receiving Requests.
+This

-Simplifying the process for submitting and receiving Requests also serves the over-arching purpose of providing lawful access to non-public gTLD registration data which is essential to ensure the security, stability and resilience of the DNS, which in turn contributes to a high common level of cybersecurity.
+includes Processing for the purpose of reporting on the usage of the RDRS, which should enable the members of the ICANN community to make informed decisions on the further development of the RDRS System and/or to help inform policy decisions related to a System for Standardized Access/Disclosure.
+Simplifying the process for submitting and receiving Requests serves the over-arching purpose of providing lawful access to non-public gTLD registration data which is essential to ensure the security, stability and resilience of the DNS, which in turn contributes to a high common level of cybersecurity.
 Personal Information from Requestors and Authorized Users is also logged for the purpose of ensuring the operational stability and security of the RDRS System.

 If and to the extent the GDPR applies, ICANN relies on the legal basis of Art.
 6 (1) lit. f) GDPR, which allows ICANN to Process Personal Information when it is necessary for ICANN’s or a third party’s legitimate interest.
 ICANN, Requestors and registrars have a legitimate interest in ensuring and facilitating lawful access to non-public gTLD registration data through the RDRS, as this is essential to ensure the security, stability and resilience of the DNS, which in turn contributes to a high common level of cybersecurity.